-Littering and dumping not only makes our City and natural areas look dirty and uncared for, but can have significant health, safety, financial and environmental impacts.
+Littering and illegal dumping not only makes our city and natural areas look dirty and uncared for, but can have significant health, safety, financial and environmental impacts.

 Littering is the unlawful disposal of any type of domestic or commercial waste material of an amount less than 200 litres (about the volume of a wheelie bin) and can include:

 - Cigarette butts, drink bottles and fast food packaging thrown out of a vehicle of vessel